ssbsukirat/medicine/Respiratory/Ventilation.md

 	* serum bicarbonate level <27 mmol/L in the setting of normal renal function makes the diagnosis very unlikely
 	* serum bicarbonate >27 should prompt Paco2 as confirmatory
 * An arterial blood gas demonstrating elevated Paco2 with a normal pH confirms chronic alveolar hypoventilation
-* Physical examination, imaging studies (chest x-ray and/or CT scan), and pulmonary function tests are sufficient to identify most lung/ chest wall disorders
+* Physical examination, imaging studies (chest x-ray and/or CT scan), and pulmonary function tests
+* if